Jason Aldean's 'Try That in a Small Town' rockets to No. 2 on charts after music video controversy

 Aldean’s video received fervent criticism online, with some claiming the visual is a “dog whistle” and others labeling it “pro-lynching.”

-On Friday, July 21, while performing at Cincinnati's Riverbend Music Center, Aldean addressed the audience with “Cancel culture is a thing... which means try and ruin your life, ruin everything.
-One thing I saw this week was a bunch of country music fans that could see through a lot of the bulls---, all right?", according to “The Columbus Dispatch.”
+On Friday, while performing at Cincinnati's Riverbend Music Center, Aldean addressed the audience with “Cancel culture is a thing ... which means try and ruin your life, ruin everything.
+One thing I saw this week was a bunch of country music fans that could see through a lot ... all right?," according to “The Columbus Dispatch.”

 For those wondering if he would play the song live, he said, “The answer is simple.
 The people have spoken and you guys spoke very, very loudly,” he said, before launching into the song.